open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/getting-started.md

 number of ways, the steps below use environment variables.

-1. Download [opentelemetry-javaagent.jar][] from [Releases][] of the `opentelemetry-java-instrumentation` repo.
+1. Download [opentelemetry-javaagent.jar][] from [Releases][] of the `opentelemetry-java-instrumentation` repository.
 The JAR file contains the agent and all automatic instrumentation packages:

    ```console
    curl -L -O https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases/latest/download/opentelemetry-javaagent.jar